S. Naith loc. “Gore, Triangle”

 N. Narthas loc.
 “The Gore”

 Earliest name for the Naith in Lord of the Rings drafts from the 1940s (TI/288).
-This name also appeared in a deleted entry in The Etymologies as a derivative of the rejected root ᴹ√NARTA (EtyAC/NARTA).
+This name also appeared in a deleted entry in The Etymologies as a derivative of a rejected gloss “spear point, gore, triangle” for the root ᴹ√NARTA, whose gloss was changed to “kindle” (EtyAC/NARTA).

 See S. Naith for further discussion.